High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

-In this paper we aim to closely examine the possible TRSB in high quality crystals of CsV$_3$Sb$_5$ via high resolution measurements of the polar Kerr effect.
-To substantiate our findings, we use crystals grown in two different laboratories (MPI-Dresden and UC Santa Barbara), all showing salient attributes of the charge order transition at $T^*\approx 94$ K. Further we use two different zero-area-loop Sagnac interferometers (ZALSI) \cite{Xia2006} operating at a wavelength of 1550 nm, one at Stanford University and one at UC Irvine to measure the possible Kerr effect through the CDW transition, both in zero and in finite magnetic fields.
-While we clearly observe the abrupt onset of optical birefringence and/or dichroism associated with the structural transition, we see no evidence for a spontaneous Kerr effect below $T^*$ within the volume of the same optical beam to a measurement limit of $\pm 30$ nanoradians (nrad), neither in zero-field cool, nor after training with a magnetic field up to 0.34 T. Measurements in an applied magnetic field reveal a diamagnetic Kerr shift, which onsets abruptly below $T^*$ similar to the magnetic susceptibility \cite{Ortiz2020}, but unlike the susceptibility, it stays diamagnetic down to low temperatures.
+In this paper we aim to closely examine possible TRSB in high quality crystals of CsV$_3$Sb$_5$ via high resolution measurements of the polar Kerr effect.
+To substantiate our findings, we use crystals grown in two different laboratories (MPI-Dresden and UC Santa Barbara), all showing salient attributes of the charge order transition at $T^*\approx 94$ K. Further we use two different zero-area-loop Sagnac interferometers (ZALSI) \cite{Xia2006} operating at a wavelength of 1550 nm, one at Stanford University and one at UC Irvine to measure Kerr rotation through the CDW transition, both in zero and in finite magnetic fields.
+While we clearly observe the abrupt onset of optical birefringence and/or dichroism associated with the structural transition, we see no evidence for a spontaneous Kerr effect below $T^*$ within the volume of the same optical beam to a measurement limit of $\pm 30$ nanoradians, neither in zero-field cool, nor after training with a magnetic field up to 0.34 T. Measurements in an applied magnetic field reveal a diamagnetic Kerr shift, which onsets abruptly below $T^*$ similar to the magnetic susceptibility \cite{Ortiz2020}, but unlike the susceptibility, it stays diamagnetic down to low temperatures.

 Our results stand in stark contrast to previously published optical measurements claiming finite spontaneous Kerr effects.
-Two experiments \cite{Wu2021,Xu2022} were performed at a wavelength of $\sim800$ nm while the third \cite{Hu2022} used a similar apparatus to our ZALSI at 1550 nm.
-Since neither 800 nm nor 1550 nm exhibit unique optical properties associated with the CDW \cite{Uykur2021,Uykur2022}, it is expected that the longer wavelength, which is closer in energy to the CDW energy scale will provide a more sensitive probe of the effect.
-As for the third report \cite{Hu2022}, here we believe that a series of uncontrolled subtractions of data may have been the source of a false positive result.
-We further discuss these effects below.
+Two experiments \cite{Wu2021,Xu2022} performed at $800$ nm wavelength measured rotation of linearly polarized light at oblique reflection angle, while the third \cite{Hu2022} used a similar apparatus to our ZALSI at 1550 nm.
+We discuss the differences between our measurement and reports \cite{Wu2021,Xu2022} in detail below.
+As for the third report \cite{Hu2022}, we speculate that a series of uncontrolled subtractions of data may have been the source of a false positive result.